 Coming to the editing part, PDF Expert allows you to make changes at many levels.
-For instance, you have an option to add, remove, extract, and sign content.
+For instance, you have the option to add, remove, extract, and sign content.
 Some utilities like size compression and encryption are also in the package.

-PDF Expert is a paid program, available at $79 for 3 Mac licenses.
+PDF Expert is a paid program available at $79 for 3 Mac licenses.
 You can check out the 7-day trial, though.

 PDFpen is another Mac PDF editor with advanced options.
 While the first contender was focusing on a stylish UI, PDFpen has succeeded in adding more features.
 The primary feature that you would notice is its support for OCR.

 To be fair, the UI of PDFpen isn’t that great.
 You may need a few days to get used to the navigation process.
 However, once you have done that, it becomes an easy way to create and edit PDF documents.
 You can also use cloud services for extended convenience.